 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no extra cost to you.
 Click HERE to read my policies.

-This recipe is so easy because I use refrigerated biscuits.
-I know this blog is dedicated to homemade and from scratch cooking, but let me tell you...
+- Refrigerated Biscuits: You can use your own homemade dough recipe if you like.
 For whatever reason, when I have tried to make Monkey Bread from scratch with homemade yeast dough it just doesn't turn out right.
 And I have tried many, many times.
 The dough is just never right, it never turns out how I remember eating it like a kid.
 So, with that, I use the biscuits.
 I use the 16 oz cans of refrigerated biscuit dough that are bigger.
 You can use the smaller cans, just use enough to equal 48 oz.

-Not only is Monkey Bread delicious for breakfast, but it is also good served at a brunch or for a sweet snack.
+Not only is this delicious monkey bread great for breakfast, but it is also good served at brunch or for a sweet treat.
 Weekend brunch is when we like to make and serve it the most, but we always serve it on Christmas morning.
 This is going to be one of your favorite recipes to enjoy with the entire family.

 How to make Monkey Bread